 Below is a list of elements/objects within your platform that are likely going to require a translation for each language you have activated.

 If a translation is not provided, the system will use your default language.
-This is often English but can be changed from Settings > General > Languages.
+This is often English but can be changed in the Manage workspace from Settings > General > Languages.

 How to add other languages

-- Go to Settings > General > Languages
+- In the Manage workspace, go to Settings > General > Languages

 - From the list of supported languages, select the checkbox to the left of each language you're going to support taking care to mark one as the default